 - The City Of Tampere - Official Facebook Page

 - Further information about admistration, city planning, health services and things like that you read from the official website of Tampere.

 - Power From The Rapids - History Of Tampere (Koskesta voimaa)

 How About Spain?

-Help us spread the word and share this article on social media 😀
+Thanks for helping us to spread the word if you share this article on social media 😀